St. Peter's to offer drive-up notary services on Oct. 17, Oct. 21

 “In an effort to assist the people of our community with exercising their right to vote safely and with ease, St. Peter’s U.C.C. will be holding two drive-up notary events in the back parking lot. ...
 This will be an opportunity to drive up and have their ballot notarized in a safe, socially distant manner,” the congregation said in the release.

-A voter is eligible to vote absentee, without the notary’s signature, if they meet the following criteria: the voter is homebound or unable to go to the polls on election day due to illness or disability ; the voter is the caregiver for a person who is homebound due to illness or disability; or the voter has contracted or is at-risk for contracting for COVID-19 due to a variety of health factors including their age, lives in a nursing home or assisted living facility, a weakened immune system, has a heart condition, has liver or kidney disease, has chronic long disease or moderate to severe asthma, or has diabetes.
+A voter is eligible to vote absentee, without the notary’s signature, if they meet the following criteria: the voter is homebound or unable to go to the polls on Election Day due to illness or disability; the voter is the caregiver for a person who is homebound due to illness or disability; or the voter has contracted or is at-risk for contracting COVID-19 due to a variety of health factors including their age, lives in a nursing home or assisted living facility, has a weakened immune system, a heart condition, liver or kidney disease, chronic lung disease or moderate to severe asthma, or has diabetes.